 The District was established in 1915 under the Los Angeles County Flood Control Act.
 The District's powers are exercised through your Board acting as the District's governing body.
-The District's mission is to provide for the control and conservation of the flood, storm, and other waste waters of the District, to conserve such waters for beneficial purposes and to protect the harbors, waterways, public highways, and private property within the District from flood and stormwater damage.
+The District's mission is to construct, operate, and maintain an advanced system for flood protection and water conservation for beneficial purposes, such as improving water quality and maximizing habitat, provide for open space and recreational opportunities to protect the harbors, waterways, public highways, and private property within the District from flood and stormwater damage.

 The District boundaries encompass 2,758 square miles.
 The District operates and maintains one of the most complex systems of flood control and water conservation in the country.
-The District's current infrastructure includes 14 major dams and reservoirs, 483 miles of concrete and soft-bottom channels, 3,380 miles of underground storm drain conduits, 82,275 catch basins, 48 pump stations, 173 debris basins, 181 crib dams, 29 sediment placement sites, 27 spreading grounds, 21 low-flow diversion structures, 3 seawater barrier systems with 290 seawater barrier injection wells, 1 constructed wetland and 1 mitigation bank area.
+The District's current infrastructure includes 14 major dams and reservoirs, 483 miles of concrete and soft-bottom channels, 3,380 miles of underground storm drain conduits, 82,275 catch basins, 48 pump stations, 173 debris basins, 181 crib dams, 29 sediment placement sites, 27 spreading grounds, 21 low-flow diversion structures, 290 seawater barrier injection wells, 1 constructed wetland, and 1 mitigation bank area.
 The District's major programs are categorized as Flood Risk Management, Storm and Recycled Water Recharge, and Watershed Health.
 These programs are described as follows: